Telecominfraproject/wlan-cloud-ucentralsec/README.md

 - choose one to manage (pick an endpoint that matches what you are trying to do by looking at its `type`.
 For the gateway, type = ucentrtalgw)
 - make your calls (use the PublicEndPoint of the corresponding entry to make your calls, do not forget to add `/api/v1` as the root os the call)

 The CLI for the [uCentralGW](https://github.com/telecominfraproject/wlan-cloud-ucentralgw/blob/main/test_scripts/curl/cli) has a very good example of this.
-Loog for the `setgateway` function.
+Look for the `setgateway` function.

 ## Firewall Considerations
 The entire uCentral systems uses several MicroServices.
-In order for the whole system to work, you should provide the following port access
+In order for the whole system to work, you should provide the following port
+access:

 - Security
   - Properties file: owsec.properties